agent1red/DemocraticX/README.md

  ## Game Instructions

-  There are 3 numbers in the code.
+  1.There are 3 numbers in the code.
-  The codes add-up to a specific number.
+  2.The codes add-up to a specific number.
   The codes also multiply to give a specific number.
   Enter the corect code to get to the next level and win!